Postgraduate taught course tuition fee deposits: Frequently asked questions

 The quickest and easiest way to pay is by credit or debit card using our online payment system.
-You can also pay by bank transfer or bank draft.
+You can also pay by bank transfer.

 We will give you more information about how to pay, including the link to our online payment system, when we send your offer letter.

 Will I receive a receipt after I have paid a deposit?

 The University does not automatically issue paper receipts for payments made.
 However you will receive email confirmation of your payment if it is made by credit card online.